 Data integrity issues linger when unnecessary redundancy and complexity make knowledge and data hard to understand and maintain.
 It is therefore vital to asses and understand the workflow (processes), real data requirements (manual and electronic), procedures, and employee competencies, before consistency and data accuracy can be improved.

 We focus on REDUCING the complexity of Batch Records, data, SOPs, and supporting systems.

 Our Batch Record redesign and simplification approach:

-Simplification prevents this redundant representation of information, e.g. data (manual and electronic), batch records, forms, log books, procedures, labels, testing, trends, etc.
+Malcolm’s Simplification methodology prevents redundant representation of information, e.g. data (manual and electronic), Batch Records, forms, log books, procedures, labels, testing, methods, trends, etc.